kskalvar/aws-sagemaker-planesnet-tflearn-bring-your-own-container/README.md

 # AWS Sagemaker Planesnet Tflearn Bring Your Own Container

-This example shows how to package a [TFLearn][tfl] algorithm for use with SageMaker.
-We have chosen a [PlanesNet][planesnet]  implementation of decision trees to illustrate the procedure.
+This example shows how to package the [TFLearn][tfl] Machine Learning Library for use with SageMaker.
+We have chosen the [PlanesNet][planesnet] planesnet-detector project to illustrate the process of bringing your own tools and algorithms to SageMaker.

 ## References